 - 1. Describe the basic principles of diagnostic imaging and testing and their role in the diagnostic process.
 (CE-6) - 2.
 Apply clinical prediction rules (e.g. Ottawa Ankle Rules) during clinical examination procedures and demonstrate the ability to modify the diagnostic examination process according to the demands of the situation and patient responses.
 (CE-12, CE-15) - 3.
 Determine criteria and make decisions regarding return to activity and/or sports participation based on the patient's current status using clinical reasoning skills to formulate an appropriate clinical and/or differential diagnosis for common illness/ disease and orthopedic injuries/ conditions.
 (CE-17, CE-18, CE-19) - 4.
 Use standard technique and procedures for the clinical examination of common injuries, conditions, illnesses, and diseases including, but not limited to: history taking; inspection/ observation; palpation; functional assessment; special orthopedic tests; neurological assessments.
 (CE-20a-f) - 5.
 Assess and interpret findings from a physical examination that is based on a patient's clinical examination, including: assessment of posture, gait, movement patterns; palpation; muscle function; quality/ quantity of osteokinematic joint motion; capsular/ ligamentous stress testing; joint play; special orthopedic tests; neurologic function.
 (CE-21a-h) - 6.
 Determine when the findings of an examination warrant a referral.
 (CE-22) - 7.
 Select, implement and apply the appropriate splinting material to stabilize and protect an injured body area.
 (AC-37, AC-38, AC-39). - 8.
 Instruct the patient in home care and self-treatment plans for acute conditions.
 (AC-43). - 9.
+Fabricate and apply taping, wrapping, supportive and protective devices to facilitate return to function.
+(TI-16). - 10.
+Explain the relationship between posture, biomechanics, and ergodynamics and the need to address these components in a therapeutic intervention.
+(TI-18) - 11.
 Describe common surgical techniques that impact the selection and progression of a therapeutic intervention program.
-(TI-6) - 10.
-Fabricate and apply taping, wrapping, supportive and protective devices to facilitate return to function.
-(TI-16). - 11.
-Select, apply, evaluate and modify appropriate standard protective equipment (e.g. taping, bracing, padding, custom devices) to prevent and/or minimize injury risk (CIP-2) - 12.
+(TI-6) - 12.
+Select, apply, evaluate and modify appropriate standard protective equipment (e.g. taping, bracing, padding, custom devices) to prevent and/or minimize injury risk (CIP-2) - 13.
 Perform a comprehensive clinical examination of a patient with a lower extremity injury or emergent condition.
-(CIP-4) - 13.
+(CIP-4) - 14.
 Based on the comprehensive clinical examination and findings provide the appropriate initial care and establish overall treatment goals of lower extremity injuries or emergent conditions.
-(CIP-4) - 14.
+(CIP-4) - 15.
 Create and implement a therapeutic intervention to target treatment goals for lower extremity injuries or emergent conditions.
-(CIP-4) - 15.
+(CIP-4) - 16.
 Integrate and interpret various forms of standardized documentation to recommend activity level, make return to play decisions and maximize patient outcomes and progress in treatment plans for lower extremity injuries or emergent conditions.
 (CIP-4)